Sheldon-Handler/c950/README.md

 Package, Truck, and Address.
 The Truck class has methods that than call those functions from the Package and Address classes.
 This could have been simplified by having a single function that handles updating the data in Package, Truck, and Address classes.
 This would make the code more readable, maintainable, concise, easier to understand, and require less jumping between functions that call other functions in different classes.
+This happened due to confusion on the actual requirements of the code, and deadline approach made refactoring impossible.
+There is an unused module called "table_app.py" that was meant to be used to display the data in a GUI using tkinter, but it was never implemented due to time constraints.
+I would use that if I had more time to work on this project.